 Every time I mention the ABC islands to someone they ask, what is that?

 ABC stands for Aruba, Bonaire, and Curaçao.
 These islands are located in the most Southern Caribbean off the coast of Venezuela.
-They are part of the Netherlands, but all vastly different from another.
+They are part of the Netherlands, but all vastly different from one another.
 They are outside of the hurricane belt.

 I was especially excited to visit these islands.